Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The National Minimum Wage Act determines the minimum wage and annual leave entitlements for all persons engaged in non-agricultural work in South Africa.
 It covers all occupations, including domestic workers, farm workers, homemakers, office workers, and skilled workers.
 In order to work legally in South Africa, an employer must first have the necessary permits and licenses, including the necessary occupational health and safety (OHS) and employment rights compliance permits.
 If an employer does not have these permits and licenses, they are in breach of the Employment Act (Act No. 66 of 1995), which makes it a criminal offence.
 OHS permits and licenses are required by the Occupational Health and Safety Act (Act No. 65 of 1993) and the Employment Rights Act (Act No. 33 of 1998).

-See Also How Long has KFC been in South Africa?
+See Also Where is Gold Mined in South Africa?

 How to Calculate the Minimum Wage